(Is equal marriage really about equality?)

 The above names and their key works are briefly listed in case anyone wants to look into each in more detail.
 The full list is far longer.
 The point made here is that a long line of Marxist related thinking preceded the 1960’s and continues to influence our lives and events to this day.

 The social / cultural revolution of the 1960s rapidly opened the door to a range of liberations: free speech, civil rights, black power, feminism, gay rights, sexual freedom, and the anti-establishment movement.
-The 60’s counterculture movement gave rise to unbridled freedoms of actions and expression that were consistent with the principles and ideals articulated by earlier Marxist proponents.
+The 60’s counterculture movement gave rise to seemingly enlightened notions and influences that were consistent with the principles and ideals articulated by earlier Marxist proponents.
 Since the 60s, we have witnessed the disturbing effects of multiculturalism, the family court, racial tensions, anti-discrimination laws, political correctness, an inconsistent legal system, media bias, information control, unashamed government propaganda and lies, the rewriting of history, the distortion of word meanings, the erosion of basic rights and free speech, gender dysphoria and fluidity, and the effects of postmodernism (relativistic thinking) and its offshoots, Critical Theory, Cultural Studies, Feminist Theory, and Gender Studies.

 In all likelihood, none of the Left Unity groups will agree or admit to the existence of cultural Marxism, or the Frankfurt School, or for some, even the broader Marxist influences that have emerged over the past 100 years.
 Clearly the influences evolved over a long period of time and as yet have not been widely accepted as an agreed central doctrine.
 Perhaps the term ‘cultural Marxism’ is too politically charged to permit formal recognition.
 Thus, in the absence of an outright acknowledgement, it is difficult to establish the exact nature of the Left Unity’s common roots.
 However, with or without formal acknowledgement, what is obvious is that all share the ideals of cultural Marxist thinkers.